 - 1 tbsp light brown sugar

 - 1 red bell pepper medium, thinly sliced

 - 1 lb asparagus tough ends removed, cut into 1-inch pieces

-- cooked rice or rice noodles, lime wedges, and cilantro leaves for serving
+- cooked rice or rice noodles for serving

 - Heat peanut oil in large wok or skillet over medium high heat.
 Add tofu triangles and cook for 5 minutes; flip tofu over and cook 5 minutes more on other side.
 Place tofu on a plate lined with paper towels (to soak up excess oil) and wipe out skillet (carefully!).